707 (band): "I Could Be Good for You"

-The original members included Phil Bryant (bass, Vocals), Jim McClarty (drums), Duke McFadden (keyboards/synthesizers, vocals), and Kevin Russell (Guitars, vocals).
+The original members included Phil Bryant (bass, vocals), Jim McClarty (drums), Duke McFadden (keyboards/synthesizers, vocals) and Kevin Russell (guitars, vocals).
 Initially signed to Casablanca Records, they achieved significant rock radio airplay with "I Could Be Good for You", written by McFadden and McClarty.
 It peaked at No. 52 on the Billboard Hot 100.
 The song was featured on their first album, simply entitled 707.
-McFadden left the band before their second album.
-"I Could Be Good For You" was included in the Adam Sandler film, Grown Ups.
+McFadden left the band before their second album and "I Could Be Good For You" was later included in the Adam Sandler film Grown Ups.

 The Second Album

+Before the second album's recording in 1980, singer/keyboardist Duke McFadden quit the lineup and the band brought in session keyboardist Andy Celley to finish the record.
 "Strings Around My Heart" failed to repeat their first single's success, but that did not stop The Second Album from hitting the charts, peaking at No. 159 in the Billboard 200 in 1981.
 Recording sessions began for a third album, The Bridge, featuring the addition of keyboardist/guitarist Tod Howarth.
 While being musically inventive and clearly demonstrating Howarth's influence, the recordings languished unreleased for 18 years due to contract disputes.

 During 1981, 707 performed "Tonite's Your Night" on The Midnight Special.

 The Bridge

 The third 707 album was recorded in 1981 after completing a tour together opening for REO Speedwagon.
-The line-up was Kevin Russell (guitar), Phil Bryant (vocals/bass), Jim McClarty (drums) and Todd Howarth (keys/guitar).
+The line-up was Kevin Russell (vocals/guitar), Phil Bryant (vocals/bass), Jim McClarty (drums/backing vocals) and Todd Howarth (keys/guitar/backing vocals).
 The album was shelved until it was finally released in 2004.